Skip to main content

 Educators selected for this yearlong program—who will be known as STEM Teacher Fellows—will

-• Attend the NSTA National Conference on Science Education in Atlanta, including pre-conference workshops (March 22-25, 2023).
-Conference registration and tickets to the pre-conference workshops are supported by the program (travel and lodging expenses are not included);
+• Attend the NSTA National Conference on Science Education in Denver, including pre-conference workshops (March 20-23, 2024).
+Conference registration and tickets to the pre-conference workshops are supported by the program.
+One night of lodging and parking at the convention center are included.
+Fellows will also attend the special screening of the IMAX movie Deep Sky, and the NSTA Professional Learning Reception;

 • Engage in online professional learning via a comprehensive NSTA membership package, which will include a variety of web-based professional learning experiences to explore high-quality equitable student learning, STEM careers, and workforce skills utilized by Northrop Grumman scientists, engineers, and technologists;